Abstracts

 SUNDAY, EARLY AFTERNOON SESSION, 1:15 PM – 3:00 PM

-SOLIDARITY IN A GLOBALIZED WORLD
+SOLIDARITY AND RESISTANCE IN A GLOBALIZED WORLD

 LOCATION: Steam

-Co-Moderator|Panel Organizer: Bojana Panevska, Program Manager, TransArtists
+Moderator|Panel Organizer: Bojana Panevska, Program Manager, TransArtists

 Liudmyla Nychai, Artist, Curator, Project Coordinator, NGO Congress of Cultural Activists, Ukraine